Club Care FAQ

 The shipping cost is 10% of the merchandise subtotal with a minimum charge of $5 USD and $5.50 CAD.

-For rush shipments, please email firstname.lastname@example.org after you place your order and include your order number when requesting a rush shipment.
-To help us ensure the order is delivered on time, please include the date you need your order by, and we will shop for the best rate for your rushed shipment.
-Additional charges will be added to your invoice.
+For rush shipments, please email email@example.com after you place your order and include your order number when requesting a rush shipment.
+To help us ensure the order is delivered on time, please include the date you need your order by.
+There will be an additional $25 to $30 Premium Rush Fee added to the shipping cost of your order.
+This allows your order to be placed at Premium Priority above others, and for our shipping department to select an option of shipping that will most likely get your order to you within 2 business days.

 A merchandise credit will be issued for goods returned in saleable condition within 45 days of the shipping date.
 For special order items returned, a $5.00 US, $8.00 CAD re-stocking fee will be charged.